 However, if their cover letter and resume is filled with anecdotes, stories and experiences, then it’s likely they’re passionate about their craft.
 When passion is present, they’re not only more pleasant to work with, but are likely to get better results.

 Keep an eye out for red flags

 Beyond looking for tell-tale signs that a candidate is a good fit, look for potential problems, too.
-Identifying issues early on will help you save time and effort spent on evaluating an unfit candidate.
+Identifying issues early on will help you save time and effort spent on evaluating an unfit candidate for the sales position.

 Some examples of red flags are:

 Make sure the applicant’s resume is coherent, detailed and professionally executed.
 Anything less is a red flag.

 How to vet candidates throughout the interview process

 Once you’ve vetted each applicant based on their sales resume, and have a shortlist of those you feel would be a good fit, it’s time to invite them to an interview.
 The interview phase is the best opportunity to test them on the traits listed above.